Shiny Unhappy PeopleRacism in the Evangelical WorldApr 18, 2024A response icon3Apr 18, 2024A response icon3

-Ascension From HellLeaving the confines of academic walls is an act of resistanceOct 6, 20221Oct 6, 20221
+Ascension From HellLeaving the confines of academic walls is an act of resistanceOct 6, 2022A response icon1Oct 6, 2022A response icon1

 History Bites: Resources on the Problematic Term “Anglo-Saxon”.
 Part 3.“We have to talk about liberating minds as well as liberating society.” — Angela DavisSep 7, 2020Sep 7, 2020

 History Bites: Resources on the Problematic Term “Anglo-Saxon”.
-Part 2:“Not everything that is faced can be changed, but nothing can be changed until it is faced.” — James BaldwinSep 7, 20202Sep 7, 20202
+Part 2:“Not everything that is faced can be changed, but nothing can be changed until it is faced.” — James BaldwinSep 7, 2020A response icon2Sep 7, 2020A response icon2

 Race 101 for Early Medieval Studies (Selected Readings)1994.
 Margo Hendricks and Patricia Parker.
 Women, ‘Race’ and Writing in the Early Modern Period.
 (Routledge).Jul 18, 2020Jul 18, 2020